.jpg)

 Charity and donations

-Donations are not a business expense, but may reduce your personal IRPF if made to eligible entities.
+Donations are not a business expense, but may reduce your personal IRPF if made to eligible entities, with donation certificate showing your name, NIE and address, plus a payment proof.

 - Deductible: As a personal deduction in your annual IRPF when the recipient is an eligible entity.